If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 Earlier in the year, 12 UNRWA employees were implicated in the Hamas October 7, 2023 attack on Israelis that included the taking of 250 hostages.
 In April, a UN independent panel found no evidence of such collusion.
 But by then, the damage was done, as the U.S. had joined a number of other countries in cutting off aid to UNRWA and crippling its ability to help Palestinian civilians through this most devastating period.

-On September 19, the UNRWA Emergency Restoration Act was introduced by Reps.
-Andre Carson, Pramila Jayapal and Jan Schakowsky, with 65 original co-sponsors; there are now 69.
-Unfortunately, that list includes neither Rep. Kevin Mullin nor Anna Eshoo.
-Both have expressed concern for the plight of Palestinian civilians, and both are in a position to act on that concern by signing on to this important bill.
+On September 19, HR9469, the UNRWA Emergency Restoration Act, was introduced by Reps.
+Andre Carson, Pramila Jayapal and Jan Schakowsky, with 65 original co-sponsors; there are now 71.
+Unfortunately, that does not include Rep. Kevin Mullin, though Rep. Anna Eshoo became a co-sponsor on November 13.
+Mullin has expressed concern for the plight of Palestinian civilians, and he is now in a position to act on that concern by signing on to this important bill.

 The UNRWA Emergency Restoration Act would: